 Kurtzman said that Stewart is fully onboard with this ambitious premise, adding that Stewart said, “If we do this, I want it to be so different, I want it to be both what people remember but also not what they’re expecting at all, otherwise why do it?”
 The writing team’s initial pitch document was a full 34 pages long.

-Captain Picard show creative team
+Star Trek: Picard show creative team

 The show’s announcement focused on the role of writer/producer Alex Kurtzman, one of the minds behind the recent Star Trek reboot movies, and the co-creator (and recent replacement showrunner) of Star Trek: Discovery.
 CBS All Access hired him to oversee a raft of new Star Trek spinoffs, with Picard as the first confirmed announcement.
-However, Kurtzman may not actually be the day-to-day showrunner—he’s just the best-known name.
+However, Kurtzman is not the day-to-day showrunner—he’s just the best-known name.
 He’s Star Trek‘s equivalent of the Marvel franchise overseer Kevin Feige.

-Captain Picard show cast
+Star Trek: Picard show cast

-Captain Picard show trailer
+Star Trek: Picard show trailer

 - ‘Star Trek: Discovery’ ends on a massive cliffhanger